 When replacing your breakers, it’s important to choose the correct one for your electrical panel.
-Square D Homeline breakers work with most interchangeable panels.
-They’re compatible with Eaton, GE, Murray, Westinghouse, and Siemens breakers.
+Square D Homeline breakers don’t work with most interchangeable panels.
+They’re not compatible with Eaton, GE, Murray, Westinghouse, and Siemens breakers.
 If you don’t know which breaker panel your current unit uses, you can ask your local electrician.

 What Breakers Are Compatible With Square D Homeline